PassivePicasso/ThunderKit/Documentation/topics/ComposableObject/PathReference.md

 You setup these rules by adding Path Components.
 A PathReference will execute each of its components in order and will have access to 2 sets of information depending on when they are executed.

-In the first situation a PathReference has access only to infromation available on the Pipeline and static information available in the project.
+In the first situation a PathReference has access only to information available on the Pipeline and static information available in the project.
 This situation is when a PathReference is accessed from a Pipeline during a PipelineJob that isn't setup to execute against a Manifest.